Start9Labs/documentation/site/source/developer-docs/advanced/dev-tools/embassy-sdk.rst

     - Ensures all images are tagged correctly in the manifest
     - Ensures the icon is less than 100KB

-It should be run _after_ `embassy-sdk pack` in order to verify the validity of each component.
+It should be run _after_ `start-sdk pack` in order to verify the validity of each component.

 If this command fails, the error message will indicate the mismatched details.

-embassy-sdk git-info
+start-sdk git-info
 --------------------

 This command outputs the git commit hash of the SDK version installed on your platform.

-embassy-sdk inspect
+start-sdk inspect
 -------------------

 This command contains several utilities for reading components once packaged into the `s9pk`.
 In development, it can be helpful to determine if each component is successfully included in the `s9pk` package.